 Though thick, marbled cuts of beef are a rarity on many Portuguese tables, there are exceptions, especially in traditional cattle rearing regions where farmers pride themselves on organic herding that result in premium cuts of meat.

 Ten of these native Portuguese breeds are now geographically protected and regulated under the PDOs or DOP (Denominação de Origem Protegida) label from the European Commission, and are absolutely worthy of seeking out.
-These include:

 1. Arouquesa – adapted to the mountains of Arouca in northern Portugal, this “small” breed is renowned for their muscular hind legs.
 In the past century, oxen often were often exported to the UK because of their gorgeous marbled beef.
 The 1meat was so famed, that in 1902, Arouquesa won the “Award for the Best Beef” in Paris.
 Good trivia, the calves must remain with their mother and suckle for a period of 5 to 7 months and once that period is complete the feed of the animals must consist of natural products such as rye, oats, straw and maize.